nathan-nakatsuka/scRNA_Reproducibility/Vignette.md

 SumRank(DatasetNames = COVID_DatasetNames, BroadClusterTypes = BroadClusterTypes_COVID, SuffixofDifferentialExpressionOutput="UpReg", CommonGenes=CommonGenes_COVID, ProportionofTopDatasets=ProportionofDatasetstoUse, PresenceofDataTable=PresenceofDataTable_COVID, directory="/home/mydirectory")

 # Do Permutations
-# Note: it is ideal to do this on a cluster in parallel.
-# Do each of these 500-1000 times with different names.
+# Note: The code below is extremely slow due to the long amount of time it takes to run differential expression on the datasets 1000 times.
+If possible, it is ideal if you run this code in parallel (i.e. instead of doing the loop of z=1:1000, run each permutation (or sets of 10-100) independently on a cluster, which will make this much faster).
 setwd("/home/mydirectory/Permutations")
-PermutationNumber=1
+for(z in 1:1000){
+PermutationNumber=z
 for(i in 1:length(Datasets)){
     currentTest <- get(paste("avg_exp_",Datasets[i],sep=""))
     avg_temp <- subset(currentTest, subset=predicted.celltype.l1_2==ClusterofInterest)